 This style has a rectangular footprint and can be one, one-and-a-half or two stories with medium pitched roof.
 Gable roofs are the typical roof form for this style but can also have a hipped roof with a low overhang.
 Wood shingles or slate tile are the common materials used for the roof.
+Massing composition must disrupt every 30ft.

-The façade is generally symmetrical, often with side porche.
+The façade is generally symmetrical, often with side porch.
 Brick and siding are the common materials used on Colonial Style homes along with cedar and pine cladding.
 Other design elements that can be seen and incorporated are dormers, classical columns, two-story pilasters or dentils under eaves.